 The Learning Exchange (TLE) is thrilled to announce our latest community family literacy project funded through the Programme d’action communautaire sur le terrain de l’éducation (PACTE) from the Ministry of Education, Leisure and Sports.

-Starting in September 2018, in collaboration with key partners, The Learning Exchange (TLE) will implement TLE’s 1000 Books Before Kindergarten reading program in the community.
-This project will target English-speaking families and parents/caregivers with low literacy to support the development of language and literacy skills of families to help their young children develop language skills and learn the early literacy skills needed for success in school.
+Starting in October 2018, in collaboration with key partners, The Learning Exchange (TLE) will implement TLE’s 1000 Books Before Kindergarten reading program in the community.
+This project will target English-speaking families and parents/caregivers to support the development of language and literacy skills of families to help their young children develop language skills and learn the early literacy skills needed for success in school.

 Developing Pre-Reading Skills

 Studies have shown that children who enter kindergarten with essential pre-reading skills have an advantage.
 They start school ready to read and have greater success throughout their school years.
 Children who enter kindergarten performing below their peers can suffer the effects of falling behind, which can be devastating to a child.
 Reading regularly with young children supports brain development and strengthens parent-child relationships.
 Reading aloud with children is the single most important activity to prepare children to learn to read because they will build awareness of phonemes, language, literacy and social skills.
 Reading together provides an opportunity for bonding and creating lifelong memories.
 By reading together parents and caregivers are teaching their children “how a book works”, growing their vocabulary and instilling a love of reading.
 It benefits the family as a whole because it involves them in their children’s early education and develops literacy within the family unit.